Lightyear (film): Critical response

 Variety's Owen Gleiberman wrote: "Lightyear in its eminently conventional and likable way, is a far less audacious movie than that.
-For what is surely not the first time, Buzz's I-can-do-anything myopic bravado has failed [...] part of that may be that in the 'Toy Story' films, he is a toy — that's part of the joke, one that Buzz is never quite in on.
+For what is surely not the first time, Buzz's I-can-do-anything myopic bravado has failed [...] part of that may be that in the Toy Story films, he is a toy — that's part of the joke, one that Buzz is never quite in on.
 He thinks he's a real Space Ranger!
 So when you actually turn Buzz Lightyear into a Space Ranger, you enlarge him and diminish him at the same time."
-In contrast, BBC's Nicholas Barber wrote "The story is thin, repetitive, and almost entirely dependent on the heroes being clumsy" and gave the film two stars.
-David Ehrlich of IndieWire wrote "Lightyear remains firmly stuck in the past even as it hurtles toward the future.
+In contrast, BBC's Nicholas Barber wrote: "The story is thin, repetitive, and almost entirely dependent on the heroes being clumsy" and gave the film two stars.
+David Ehrlich of IndieWire wrote: "Lightyear remains firmly stuck in the past even as it hurtles toward the future.
 And while screenwriters Jason Headley and Angus MacLane need that push-pull in order to tell a story about reconciling the lure of nostalgia with the potential for something new, it's hard for a movie to sell us on living in the moment when every scene feels like it's settling for less."
-Kaleem Aftab of Time Out called the film "a franchise low, Pixar's meta 'Toy Story' spin-off gets lost in space."
+Kaleem Aftab of Time Out called the film "a franchise low, Pixar's meta Toy Story spin-off gets lost in space."
 The film has received criticism from some conservatives, who have argued that the film's scene with a same-sex kiss is inappropriate for children, saying that Disney sexualizes them.

+When asked about Lightyear in 2023, Pixar's chief creative officer Pete Docter stated that while the studio "love[s] the movie", he believed "we asked too much of the audience. [...]
+Even if they've read the material in press, it was just a little too distant, both in concept, and I think in the way that characters were drawn, that they were portrayed. [...] the characters in 'Toy Story' are much broader, and so I think there was a disconnect between what people wanted/expected and what we were giving to them."

 Accolades

+Impact

+Due to the box-office underperformance of Lightyear, the film's director Angus MacLane and producer Galyn Susman were two of 75 Pixar employees who were laid off in June 2023.